What is MLP?

 It is untrue that MLP waste cannot be recycled.
 There is a fifth and ideal method- Waste to Granules (i.e. Recycling)

-In terms of benefit to the manufacturer, producers and end consumers, recycled MLP pellets are far cheaper than those made from virgin plastic pellets apart from being sustainable, contributing to a circular economy and ensuring that the large amount of untreated MLP plastic waste does not pollute our shared environment.
+In terms of benefit to the manufacturer, producers, and end consumers, recycled MLP pellets are far cheaper than those made from virgin plastic pellets apart from being sustainable, contributing to a circular economy, and ensuring that a large amount of untreated MLP plastic waste does not pollute our shared environment.

 Way Forward for Encouraging MLP Waste Recycling

 In order to promote the recycling of MLP on a large scale, the industry needs the following:

 - Appropriate Technology